Office for New Student Orientation & the Succeed at CLC Program

 Register for a High School Senior New Student Orientation

-Recent high school graduates who plan to earn an associate degree or certificate or transfer from CLC to a four-year institution must receive academic advising through the New Student Orientation program before registering for classes.
-Attending one of the sessions is a convenient way to learn about the college, and prepare for your first semester at CLC.
+Recent high school graduates who plan to earn an associate degree or certificate or transfer from CLC to a four-year institution must attend a New Student Orientation program before meeting with an advisor and registering for classes.
+Attending one of the sessions is a convenient way to learn about the college and prepare for your first semester at CLC.

 Register for a Recent High School Graduate New Student Orientation